0

 Why Rushing Results Can Damage Your Skin Barrier

-When we chase quick results, we tend to use more than our skin can handle, layering high-strength actives or combining too many products.
+When we chase quick results, we tend to use more than our skin can handle, introducing a new active product into our routine too quickly, layering high-strength actives, or combining too many products at a time.

 This can lead to barrier damage, inflammation, and that frustrating “start again from scratch” cycle many of us know too well.